vyomasystems-lab/riscv-ctb-challenge-gvillanovanm/challenge_level3/random_test/README.md

 ![ori_bug_anal](./images/ori_bug_anal.png "ori_bug_anal")

-If we increase the number of instructions the test will return a lot of bugs.
-However, without a accurate analysis it's hard to identify if it is a real bug of a bug generated due to right value assigned to registers after OR or ORI operation, "fake bug".
-As a result, it's safer and easier, in terms of bug capturation, keep the number of instructions equal to one or two and increase the number of tests.
+If we increase the number of instructions, the test will return many bugs.
+However, without an accurate analysis, it's hard to identify if it is a real bug or a bug generated due to the right value assigned to registers after the OR or ORI operation, "fake bug."
+As a result, it's safer and easier, in terms of bug capture, to keep the number of instructions equal to one or two and increase the number of tests.

 #### Coverage

 The coverage was calculated in regression 2, and the result is shown below.
-The incresing in relation to the last coverage is due to the set of instructions configured.
-The compute set (add, xor, xori, etc) is greater than the compute data set.
+The increase in relation to the last coverage is due to the set of instructions configured.
+The compute set (add, xor, xori, etc.) is greater than the compute data set.
 As a result, the coverage reached 70.21%.

 Instructions Tested: 33/47
 Percentage of Instructions Tested: 70.21%

-The percentage of ocurrency is presented below.
+The percentage of occurrence is presented below.

 ![cov_t1](./images/cov_t1.png "cov_t1")